ArjArav98/Chanakya/README.md

 ## Any planned features?
 Here's a list of some of the features I'd like to implement in the future in no particular order.

+Since the project is something that I'm doing for fun, I'd ideally like to implement all of the following features from scratch, ie, without the use of any external libraries.

 * **Word Stemming** - This might help conserve space when adding keywords for a particular branch in the knowledge base.
 * **Web API** - An API which can help webpages utilise Chanakya with a simple function call.
 * **Approximate Spellings** - In case the spelling of a word is wrong, then an approximation of what the correct word might be can be done.